Herman's Hermits: 1980s-present: Later years

-The Sourmash album from 1972 was finally released in 2000 under the title A Whale of a Tale!
-And Others.

 Scottish-born keyboardist Robert Birrell joined in May 2002.
 He was diagnosed with cancer a few years into being a Hermit, and Kevan Lingard was added in on keys in 2005 to fill in for dates Birrell couldn't attend.
-Robert eventually left in September 2006 and later died on 18 October 2008.
+Robert eventually left in September 2006 and died on 18 October 2008.

 Paul Cornwell (guitarist from 2013 to 2019) was added into Dave Dee, Dozy, Beaky, Mick & Tich in January 2015 on bass as "Dozy II" following the death of original Dozy Trevor Ward-Davies.

-In 2019, Noone won the "Entertainer of the Year" award at the Casino Entertainment Awards.
-In 2023, Herman's Hermits Starring Peter Noone were scheduled to perform in over 100 concerts in countries such as the USA, Canada, Mexico, the United Kingdom and France.
+In 2019, Noone won the "Entertainer of the Year" award at the Casino Entertainment Awards, held at the Hard Rock Hotel & Casino, beating out nominees Barry Manilow and Dwight Yoakam.
+In 2023, Herman's Hermits Starring Peter Noone were scheduled to perform in over 100 concerts in countries such as the US, Canada, Mexico, the United Kingdom and France.
+Herman's Hermits Starring Peter Noone performed 112 concerts in 2024, and in 2025 118 concerts.